top of page

 • Facebook

-The USD 367 Sport & Fitness Zone, known as "The Ozone," is an adult education fitness center operated by the USD 367 school district.
-It provides a variety of wellness programs and activities for the community, including basketball, pickleball, and swimming.
-The Ozone aims to promote health and community engagement through diverse recreational opportunities.
+The USD 367 Sport & Fitness Zone, known as "The Ozone," is a fitness center operated by the local school district.
+They aim to promote health and wellness, as well as community engagement, through diverse recreational opportunities.
+The facility amenities include a fully equipped workout floor, exercise room, indoor track, full sized gym, and two indoor swimming pools.

 Wildwood Outdoor Education Center

-7095 W 399th Street, LaCygne, 66041
+7095 W 399th Street, LaCygne KS 66041

 (913) 738-9067